 - Being rewarded for this behavior

 Bullying is life-changing for those who are targeted.
 When you're bullied, it affects your self-esteem, and it also can lead to social anxiety due to how poorly you were treated by a bully.
 Depression and teen suicide are higher among those who experience bullying.
 Finding the right counselor or therapist is the best way to learn how to navigate the effects of this poor treatment by peers and the distress that may follow.

 But those who bully need therapy as much as those who have been bullied.
 A good therapist can address the reasons behind this behavior, helping them to change their destructive habits and give tips on how to take responsibility for their actions..
-There are many reasons for bullying, and all of them are troubling from a mental health point of view.
-Early intervention and therapy make a big difference in their behavior.
-Along the way, they can learn to better relate socially to others.
+There are many reasons for bullying, and many have roots in mental health, trauma, or families.
+Early intervention and therapy make a big difference in bullying behavior, especially for teens.
+Along the way, a bully can learn to better relate socially to others.

 Reasons People Bully

 For many, it seems impossible or at least highly unlikely that the person who does the bullying feels insecure or powerless.
 How can someone who feels that way bully others?
-The truth is that insecurity doesn't make an individual shy and reserved.
+The truth is that insecurity doesn't always make an individual shy and reserved.
 It simply means they're not happy with themselves.
 When an individual feels this way, they may engage in bullying to bring others down to their perceived level.
 Many victims of bullying may be wondering how to get revenge in order to restore their own self-esteem, but it is more beneficial to learn ways to navigate groups and re-discover community.

 Similarly, when an individual feels powerless in their own life, it may trigger bullying.
 The person feels powerful when intimidating others.
 This is why many children from dysfunctional homes engage in bullying.
 Someone who struggles with feeling insecure is afraid of appearing weak in front of others.
 To hide their own weakness, they do their best to find and expose weakness in someone else.
 This is all to take the attention off of themselves and make themselves feel better by acting more powerful than others.
 Again, this explanation (and the others below) are not meant to excuse bullying – which is inexcusable – but is meant to explain it.
 When we understand something, we are more equipped to change it.

 The top reasons why people bully may not seem like good enough reasons for intimidating and controlling others, but they are the main triggers for this type of behavior.
 The only way to stop others from bullying you is to learn how to deal with it effectively.
-Here are some strategies you can use to put an end to bullying.
+Here are some ways you can put an end to bullying.

 As mentioned above, bullying can have devastating effects on your self-esteem, confidence, and anxiety levels.
 If you're dealing with someone who bullies and feels like you're struggling, don't hesitate to reach out for help.
 There are lots of girls who might have experienced harassment surrounding a young pregnancy inside a religious organization, or bullying from people in positions of power.
 Bullying should not be taken lightly.
 It can have serious consequences.
 An in-person or online counselor can help you to navigate this struggle.
 They can guide you as you learn to address bullying and help you to recover healthily.

 How BetterHelp Can Support You

 If you've been bullied yourself, a therapist can help you learn why and how to use healthy coping tools instead.
-Online therapy is highly convenient because you'll have access to a therapist when you need it, so you can address the effects of bullying quickly, and from whatever place you feel comfortable in.
 Read the reviews below to see how BetterHelp counselors have helped others experiencing similar issues.